-When did I turn into such a Scrooge? you start wondering.
+When did I turn into such a Scrooge?
+You start wondering.
 Where did my spirit of giving and joy go?

-Add to this the expectation we’ll entertain guests in a spotless home, dress spectacularly while attending a full schedule of holiday parties and school performances, and come up every day with an amusing place to shove that darned Elf on a Shelf.
+Add to this the expectation we’ll entertain guests in a spotless home.
+That we’ll dress spectacularly while attending a full schedule of holiday parties and school performances.
+That somehow every day we’ll find a new place to shove that darned Elf on a Shelf.
 It’s no wonder we sometimes get a bit crazy.

-You can create a beautiful season for your family without all of the stress.
-You just need to know how to avoid holiday stress.
+You can create a beautiful season for your family without losing your mind.
+You just need to know how.